kwan3854/CEB_ECON/README.md

 subprocess.check_call([sys.executable, "-m", "pip", "install", "PyYAML"])
 ```

+## Initial Setup

+Initial execution requires administrative privileges.
+Please run Blender as an administrator and go through the installation/execution process once.

+You will need a HuggingFace token.
+This should be saved at `C:\Users\{USER NAME}\AppData\Roaming\Blender Foundation\Blender\{BLENDER VERSION}\scripts\addons\CEB_ECON-main\ECON\TEXTure\`.
+Save the token text as a .txt file and remove the .txt extension.

 ## Release Notes

 - **May 26, 2023:**
   - Fix TEXTure install bug
+  - Fix IFNet option
 - **May 25, 2023:**
   - Fix imperfect texturing (TEXTure)